Data breaches are complicated and costly. In 2019, an annual survey of business owners found that:

 - Assisting with any associated legal expenses

-Cyber liability coverages and services vary by carrier but may include
+Cyber liability coverages and services may include:

 Data compromise protection